abinit/abipy/README.rst

 Finally, install AbiPy with::

-    conda install abipy -c conda-forge
+    conda install abipy -c conda-forge --yes

-Please note that, at present, conda-forge does not provide executables
+Please note that, it is also possible to install the abinit executables in the same enviroment using

+    conda install abinit -c conda-forge --yes

 Additional information on the steps required to install AbiPy with anaconda are available in the `anaconda howto <http://abinit.github.io/abipy/installation#anaconda-howto>`_.